 Arizona general manager Kevin Towers has already confirmed that Bell will move into a setup role initially with J.J.
 Putz remaining their closer.
 That should take some pressure off Bell, although being removed from the closer's role didn't really serve him well or make him any happier in Miami.
 But hey, at least he's a lot closer to his home and family in San Diego.
 That should enhance the happiness factor a bit.

 As for Oakland's haul, they add Chris Young to an already impressive outfield that includes Yoenis Cespedes, Coco Crisp, Josh Reddick and Seth Smith.
 It's possible another shoe will drop there, but just as likely Billy Beane will enjoy having depth and versatility to work with entering 2013.
 That would mean Young, who's connected for 34 home runs but hit for a lousy .234 average over the past two seasons, would have to earn his role.
-But that may just be the motivation he needs to finally reach his potential and sustain production at age 29.
+But that may just be the motivation he needs to finally his reach his potential and sustain production at age 29.